Welcome to Ross Rowing Club Camping.

 The (temporarily) al-fresco club bar is open on Friday and Saturday evenings from approximately 5.30, weather dependent, but may be open at other times too – please ask when booking.
 You are very welcome to purchase hot drinks, beer, wine, soft drinks, and crisps.
 The barbeque is usually available on Friday evenings (weather permitting).
 Campers are automatically granted temporary membership of Ross Rowing Club, to allow them to purchase drinks/food from the bar in line with our licence.

-Currently we do not allow campfires.
+We do not allow campfires.
 If you would like to BBQ please get in touch after booking to discuss this.